rubazee15-create/Multi-Modal-RAG/README.md

-# Multi-Modal RAG with Images and Documents
+# Multi-Modal RAG with PDFs containing Images, Tables and Text

 This project implements a **Multi-Modal Retrieval-Augmented Generation (RAG)** pipeline.
 Unlike standard RAG that only handles text, this system uses `unstructured` to partition PDFs into text, tables and images.
 It then uses **Llama 3.2 Vision** (via Ollama) to generate searchable summaries of complex visual data.